Bittensor Tax Guide 2026

 Bittensor subnet miner rewards are generally treated as ordinary income at FMV when received under the broader IRS digital-asset property framework.

-Most active subnet miners will often fall on the trade-or-business side of the line because mining activity typically involves:
+Active subnet miners may fall on the trade-or-business side of the line depending on the scale and commercial nature of the activity because mining activity typically involves:

 • continuous infrastructure operation